Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Application

 \subsubsection{Testing the scale specific causality}

 Figure \ref{CLUSTERS_SIGN} shows the results of the estimated Granger causality for the two causal links of interest AMY $\rightarrow$ mOFC and mOFC $\rightarrow$ AMY.
-Vertical lines represent the onset and the offset of the stimulus which occur respectively at $250$ms and $1000$ms. The estimated model order for each scale plus the smooth is [5 5 3 1 1].
+Vertical lines represent the onset and the offset of the stimulus which occur respectively at $250$ms and $1000$ms. They are displayed for the interpretation of the results but were not provided to the model.
+The estimated model order for each scale plus the smooth is [5 5 3 1 1].
 Only the clusters assessed significant by the cluster mass test are displayed and the colors represent the value of the individual statistic.
 As mentioned in Section \ref{The Variational Bayesian State Space Multiscale Model}, the smooth represents the frequency content of the series from the largest scale to the lowest frequency in the signal.

 These results give a partial answer to the question of how AMY and mOFC regions are functionally and causally related during the exposure of auditory emotional stimuli.
 Actually, an initial Granger causality event from mOFC $\rightarrow$ AMY is observed in gamma range ($64$Hz) just before the stimuli onset and during stimulus exposure followed by an AMY $\rightarrow$ mOFC in beta range ($32$Hz) during this same period.
 At the offset of the stimuli the Granger causality is again from mOFC $\rightarrow$ AMY in gamma range ($64$Hz), this directional Granger causality is sustained during the period after the stimuli presentation.
 These results are compatible with a known complex cross-talk between these two brain regions during emotional stimulus exposure and the related meaning of such event for the organism.
-Of course such results should be extended to several patients with similar brain recordings in targeted brain regions and compared to the processing of neutral stimuli.
+Of course such results should be extended to several patients with similar brain recordings in targeted brain regions and compared to the processing of other emotional stimuli.